blakeofwilliam/intro-to-real-js/README.md

 After providing these values, you'll be shown the JSON configuration that is about to be written to your `package.json` file.
 You can hit `enter` to approve this.

+---

-## Using open-source npm packages in your code
+## Part 2: Using open-source npm packages in your code
 As mentioned before, the real benefit of npm in the case of Javascript development is that you can simply manage open-sourced projects and resources that other people have developed.
 There are two ways to include these dependencies in your project: with and without saving the dependency to your `package.json`.
 I suggest always saving your dependecies to your `package.json`, but I'll demonstrate both.

 ### Installing dependencies and saving to package.json